Town Council, Committees & Boards

 8. establish partnerships with individuals and youth serving organizations to ensure different perspectives are reflected in Youth Advisory Committee initiatives and procedures.

-Membership of the committee is comprised of one member of council, up to three youth-at-large representatives age 12-18 years, one student representative age 12 to 18 from each of Ecole White City School, Emerald Ridge Elementary School and Greenall High School.
+Membership of the committee is comprised of one member of Council, up to three youth-at-large representatives age 12-18 years, one student representative age 12 to 18 from each of Ecole White City School, Emerald Ridge Elementary School and Greenall High School.

 Youth Advisory Committee - Terms of Reference